The year is 2020 A.D., and the once-peaceful city of Tokyo is now a crime-infested wasteland

 - A-Cup Angst: Asago.
 Sadly, not her only source of insecurity.

 - And I Must Scream: Display cases that keep real people Including, briefly, Tsukasa alive and paralyzed as "living art".
 See here.
-Link NSFW due to nudity, though no more so than the original painting. * Overlaps with Hand or Object Underwear and Godiva Hair, also taken from the original.
+Link NSFW due to nudity, though no more so than the original painting. note Overlaps with Hand or Object Underwear and Godiva Hair, also taken from the original.

 - Artificial Limbs: Asago gets an arm sliced off and opts to get a prosthesis instead of reattaching the limb in order to minimize rehabilitation time.